introsde-2017-project/RecombeeAdapterService/README.md

 //TODO add tables of recombee DB.

 * In the constructor it initalized the RecombeeFood and RecombeeMovie remote DataBases.
-* Method #1: `addNewUser(DBType, userId, preferences)` DBType can be RecombeeFood/RecombeeMovie and preferences can be list of FoodTypes/MovieGenres.
+* Method #1: `addUser(DBType, userId, preferences)` DBType can be RecombeeFood/RecombeeMovie and preferences can be list of FoodTypes/MovieGenres.

 * Method #2:  `addNewRating(RecombeeDBType db, Evaluation rating)` through this method items are rated by user with id UserId . this method tells us who rated which item at what time and stores it in the database.